-From Germany and Northern Europe via Zurich - Gotthard - Milan - Savona - San Remo on France's A8 to the Saint-Laurent-du-Var exit.
+From Germany and Switzerland via Zurich - Gotthard - Milan - Savona - San Remo on France's A8 to the Saint-Laurent-du-Var exit.

-From Western Europe possibly also via Luxembourg - Nancy - Dijon - Lyons - Avignon to France's A8.
+From western Germany possibly also via Luxembourg - Nancy - Dijon - Lyons - Avignon to France's A8.

-From Central and Eastern Europe via Brenner - Verona - Savona - San Remo or Villach - Verona - Savona - San Remo on France's A8.
+From Bavaria and Austria via Brenner - Verona - Savona - San Remo or Villach - Verona - Savona - San Remo on France's A8.

 We recommend you use our internal forum to organise car-sharing.

-Our initial hotel is very close to Nice-Côte d'Azur Airport, which has direct flights from many European airports.
+Our initial hotel is very close to Nice-Côte d'Azur Airport, which has direct flights from several German airports.

-Travelling by train is not recommended due to the length of the journey, but in principle it can be done.
-From Germany, Northern or Western Europe take TGV or Thalys via Strasbourg or Paris.
-From Central and Eastern Europe, you may also travel via Milan and Ventimiglia.
+Travelling by train from Germany is not recommended due to the length of the journey.
+But in principle it can be done, by TGV or Thalys via Strasbourg or Paris.

 Travel to Nice.
 Evening meal in the hotel at 8pm.

-Start of first stage (Nice - Col de Turini) at 9am.
+Stage One (Nice - Col de Turini) begins at 9am.